Dusty410/Dusty410/README.md

-I'm David, a recent graduate from Cincinnati State with an Associate's in Computer Information Systems.
+I'm David, a recent graduate from Cincinnati State where I completed an Associate's of Applied Science in Computer Information Systems.
 This repository has some of my class projects and fun things I've done on the side.
-There's always more to learn!